farm-fe/farm/README.md

 ## Features

 > [!NOTE]
+>
-> Since Farm v0.13, Vite plugins can be used directly in Farm.
+> - Since Farm v0.13, Vite plugins can be used directly in Farm.
 Refer to [Using vite plugins in Farm](https://farm-fe.github.io/docs/using-plugins#using-vite-plugins-in-farm)
+> - Since Farm v0.14, persistent disk cache enabled by default.
+Refer to [Incremental Building](https://farm-fe.github.io/docs/advanced/persistent-cache)
+> - Now Farm is **1.0 stable** and **production ready!**.
+See [Farm official website](https://farm-fe.github.io/) to get started.

 - ⚡ **Extremely Fast**: Written in Rust, start a React / Vue project in milliseconds and perform an HMR update within 20ms for most situations.
 - ⚡ **Incremental Building**: Support persistent cache, module level cache enabled by default, any module won't be compiled twice until it's changed!